 - Combine the granulated sugar, lemon zest and cinnamon in a small bowl and whisk them together.
 Spread the softened brown butter over the dough and evenly sprinkle the sugar mixture on top.

-- If you want 12-16 smaller rolls, roll it up hot dog style & if you want 9-12 larger rolls, roll it up hamburger style.
+- If you want 12-16 smaller rolls, roll it up hot dog style and if you want 9-12 larger rolls, roll it up hamburger style.
 Slice and place them in a greased 9"x13" or a round 10"-12" pan.
 You want them about a 1/2" apart in the baking dish so they have room to proof.

 - Combine all the ingredients for the icing in a bowl and whisk them together until the sugar is fully dissolved.